-The following steps enable encryption for both change data capture and platform events.
+These steps enable encryption for change data capture and platform events.

 - From Setup, in the Quick Find box, enter Platform Encryption, and then select Key Management. - 2.
-In the Choose Tenant Secret Type dropdown list, choose Event Bus. - 3.
-Click Generate Tenant Secret or, to upload a customer-supplied tenant secret, click Bring Your Own Key. - 4.
-From Setup, in the Quick Find box, enter Platform Encryption, and then select Encryption Policy. - 5.
-Select Encrypt change data capture events and platform events. - 6.
-Click Save.
+In the Key Management Table, select Event Bus. - 3.
+Click Generate Tenant Secret, or to upload a customer-supplied tenant secret, click Bring Your Own Key, and upload your key. - 4.
+From Setup, in the Quick Find box, enter Encryption Settings, and then select Encryption Settings. - 5.
+In the Encryption Policy section, turn on Encrypt Change Data Capture Events and Platform Events.